MattSegal/devblog/content/django-prod-architecture.md

 Gunicorn is not the only possible WSGI option, there's also uWSGI, Waitress and others, I'm just using it for these examples.
 Otherwise, not that much is different from your local machine: you can still use SQLite as the database ([more here](https://mattsegal.dev/simple-django-deployment-2.html#sqlite)).

 There are a few other details that I didn't mention here like [setting up DNS](https://mattsegal.dev/dns-for-noobs.html), virtual environments, babysitting Gunicorn with a supervisord like [Supervisord](https://mattsegal.dev/simple-django-deployment-4.html) or how to serve static files with [Whitenoise](http://whitenoise.evans.io/en/stable/), but this is bones of the basic setup.
-If you're interested in a more complete guide on how to set up a simple server like this, I wrote [a guide](https://mattsegal.dev/simple-django-deployment.html) that explains how to do that.
+If you're interested in a more complete guide on how to set up a simple server like this, I wrote [a guide](https://mattsegal.dev/simple-django-deployment.html) that explains how to deploy Django to a server like this.

-Most professional Django devs don't use a basic setup like this for their production environments - let's move on towards something more typical.
+Most professional Django devs don't use a basic setup like this for their production environments, so let's move on towards something more typical.

 ### Typical standalone webserver